 Embodied Cognitive Eating Training Can Help You

 E-CET combines a wide range of scientifically proven, evidence-based modalities into an easy-to-follow step-by-step process that helps you understand why you can't stop eating in ways that don't serve your best interests and how to stop.
-It has been meticulously crafted and tested for almost three years with one goal in mind - helping you move past all the things that are keeping you stuck repeating the same self-destructive patterns so you can find peace and start living and feeling better.
+It has been meticulously crafted and tested for over three years with one goal in mind - helping you move past all the things that are keeping you stuck repeating the same self-destructive patterns so you can find peace and start living and feeling better.

 Award-winning coach, speaker, podcaster and author with a passion for helping women redefine healthy eating and living through wholehearted being: being present, connected, curious and intentional.
 As a former fitness and nutrition professional, she writes about weight, food and body image along with health, healthy eating, self-love and more.
 Learn more about her work with her free Why We Eatvideo series.